omgitsedwin/docker-transmission-openvpn/README.md

 This is a fork of linuxserver.io's Transmission container.
-I have modified the dockerfile to include openvpn.
+I have modified the dockerfile to include OpenVPN.

 [linuxserverurl]: https://linuxserver.io
 [forumurl]: https://forum.linuxserver.io